cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 * `history` -- display past commands
 * `top` -- display current processes

+### Text editors

+#### GUI text editors

+Popular text editors for writing code are [Atom](https://atom.io) and [Sublime Text](https://www.sublimetext.com).
+Download and install one of them if you haven't already.

+A great way to document your work is using Markdown, a simple markup style.
+It is used widely in Jupyter notebooks and GitHub.
+Many text editors support Markdown, but I like the Mac program [MacDown](http://macdown.uranusjr.com).
+I use it as a virtual lab notebook for my bioinformatics research.

+#### Command-line text editors

+For small jobs or if you want to stay inside the terminal, there are other useful programs.
+Note: `cat` is only useful for creating very basic files, or starting files and finishing them in a proper text editor.

+* `nano FILE` - nano is the most basic text editor (see Appendix: The Nano Text Editor at end of this lesson)
+* `emacs FILE` - emacs is a popular full-featured text editor controlled by keystrokes
+* `vim FILE` - vim or vi is a popular competitor to emacs that loads faster

 ### Setting up your bash environment

 There are several things you can do to set up your bash environment, which is what you see when you use the terminal (command line).
-You put these commands in a file called ~/.profile (or ~/.bashrc or ~/.bash_profile).
-That notation means the file is called .profile (yes, that's a period, and the file is called a dot-file), and it's in your home directory.
+You put these commands in a file called ~/.bash_profile (or ~/.bashrc or ~/.profile).
+That notation means the file is called .bash_profile (yes, that's a period, and the file is called a dot-file), and it's in your home directory.

 ```
 # customize prompt with color and pwd